eezkni/UEGAN/README.md

 ## Contact

 Thanks for your attention!
-If you have any suggestion or question, feel free to leave a message here or contact Mr. Zhangkai Ni (eezkni@gmail.com).
+If you have any suggestion or question, feel free to leave a message here or contact Dr. Zhangkai Ni (eezkni@gmail.com).

 ## License